fact-project/photon_stream/README.md

 Now using the photon stream, we can compress events down to a size of 4.5kB for dark night events.
 Based on this, the idea was born to create a no compromise, only physics file format for the FACT telescope with the potential to fit all events from 2011 to 2017 will on a single hard disk drive of 10TB.

-## Content of a Photon Stream Event

-### Identification
-- Night ID
-- Run ID
-- Event ID

-### Timing
-- The Unix time provided by the FACT event builder

-### Telescope Pointing
-- Azimuth angle
-- Zenith distance angle

-### Photon Arrivals
-- A list (each pixel) of lists (each photon in a pixel) of arrival times of individual photons

-### Artifacts and Detector
-- A list of saturated pixels (usually empty)

 ## File Format
 After evaluation of several formats (FITS, massage pack, JSON, custom binary), JSON-lines with gzip was chosen.
 The following shows an example event in the final format: